xcore/sw_audio_effects/module_dsp_loudness/doc/hw.rst

 Stand Alone Demo
 ++++++++++++++++

-Example stand alone usage of this module can be found within the XSoftIP suite as follows:
+Example stand alone usage of this module can be found within the xSOFTip suite as follows:

    * Package: sw_audio_effects
-   * Application: app_slicekit_loudness
+   * Application: app_sliceKIT_loudness

 Reverb Demo
 +++++++++++

-This module is used in the app_slicekit_short_reverb example application which shows how the module is deployed within the context of a more complex audio processing application.
-Note that in addition to the recommended hardware above, the XA-SK-SDRAM Slice Card will also be required, since this application buffers more audio samples than can be accomodated in the free internal SRAM of the xCore Tile.
+This module is used in the app_sliceKIT_short_reverb example application which shows how the module is deployed within the context of a more complex audio processing application.
+Note that in addition to the recommended hardware above, the XA-SK-SDRAM Slice Card will also be required, since this application buffers more audio samples than can be accomodated in the free internal SRAM of the xCORE Tile.

    * Package: sw_audio_effects
-   * Application: app_slicekit_short_reverb
+   * Application: app_sliceKIT_short_reverb